 OVERVIEW: The Ethics and Excellence in Journalism Foundation does not give grants to individual journalists, but rather supports nonprofit media institutions and journalism schools in the areas of "investigative reporting, youth education, professional development, Oklahoma journalism and special opportunities."
 It prioritizes "ethics and new media" within each of these initiatives.

-IP TAKE: As the name suggests, EEJF has a particular interest in promoting ethics in the media and principled news gathering.
-They do this through support of institutions that are in line with their mission statement, but do not give to private individuals.
-It has a special interest in Oklahoma, but gives grants to organizations all over the country.
+IP TAKE: As the name suggests, the Ethics and Excellence in Journalism Foundation seeks to promote ethics in the media and principled news gathering.
+It does this through support of institutions that are in line with its mission statement, but do not fund private individuals.
+It prioritizes Oklahoma, but funds organizations all over the country.

-Within these areas of interest, the EEJF makes it clear that special preference will be given to programs that focus on "ethics and new media."
-Some of the organizations that have received EEJF funds in the past include the Investigative News Network, Fund for Investigative Journalism, the digital non-profit City Limits, and the Online News Association, among many others.
-EEJF also recently gave a $25,000 to the Society for News Design Foundation for "workshops in iPad and app development strategies for professional journalists, students and professors at universities and news organizations across the country."
+Within these areas of interest, the EEJF states that it gives special preference to programs that focus on "ethics and new media."
+Some specific grants by EEJF in past years include $250,000 to Oklahoma Watch for their investigating and in-depth reporting team; $95,000 to the Oklahoma Scholastic Media Initiative to help high schools start or improve online newspapers; and $100,000 to Online News Association for the Challenge Fund for Innovation in Journalism Education.
+EEJF also gave a $25,000 to the Society for News Design Foundation for "workshops in iPad and app development strategies for professional journalists, students and professors at universities and news organizations across the country."

 The EEJF does not fund book publishing, literacy programs, documentaries, endowments, grants to individuals, international organizations, personal research projects, scholarships, or equipment purchases for youth education.